Vitamin B1: Decoding Vitamin B1 to Boost Immunity

 Vitamin B is found in many foods, especially whole grains and yeast.
 It can also be found in vegetable proteins such as beans or soybeans and in dairy products.

 The best dietary sources of vitamin B1 are whole grains, yeast, and plant proteins such as beans or soybeans.
-Vitamin B is found in small amounts in food, but it can be challenging to get the recommended daily dose if you don’t eat many foods containing this vitamin.
+Getting enough Vitamin B can be difficult if your diet lacks foods rich in this vitamin.

 Some people might have a Vitamin B deficiency if they are not eating enough Vitamin B-rich foods because Vitamin B: